SightMan3/sudolabs_eaters/README.md

 Our prototype has:
  - google authentication to identify the users
  - firebase database to store the votes with the additional data
- - server that processes data
+ -  Heroku server that processes data -> see https://github.com/mtu4554/HerokuServer
  - person can vote for time and restaurant
  - all people can see summary of results from our server